14islands/14islands-com-v2/app/blog/_posts/2015-03-12-wordpress-as-a-cms.md

 # Lessons learned using WordPress as a CMS

-The very first Wordpress Stockholm Meetup was held at Aftonbladet.
-We had an opportunity to speak at the Meetup and share our lessons learned on using Wordpress as a CMS.
+The very first Wordpress Stockholm Meetup was held at Aftonbladet 11th of March 2015.
+We had the opportunity to speak at the Meetup and share our lessons learned on using Wordpress as a CMS.

 WordPress was initially designed as a blogging platform, but is now being used to drive content for full-blown websites.
 This talk explored ways to make WordPress work better as a CMS while building unique themes for clients.